chalatz/tours/index.md

   subtitle: No problem, we can create and customize a personalized itinerary for you.
     Tell us about your Tour!
   contact_us_button_text: CONTACT US
 end_page:
-  long_text: |-
-    **"Rhodes Private Tours"** is a Provider of Exclusive and Personalized Tour Experiences.
+  long_text: '**"Rhodes Private Tours"** is a Provider of Exclusive and Personalized
+    Tour Experiences.
 We deliver Private Sightseeing tours at very affordable rates.
-All our tours are fully customizable to suit your travel needs, interests, schedules, and dates.
+    All our tours are fully customizable to suit your travel needs, interests, schedules, and dates.'
-  short_text: 'Experts in Private Tours of Rhodes'
+  short_text: Experts in Private Tours of Rhodes

 ---